 Join the Johns Hopkins team as we return for another year supporting the Heart Walk and the mission of the American Heart Association: building healthier lives free of cardiovascular diseases and stroke.
 Designed to promote physical activity and heart-healthy living, the Heart Walk creates an environment that's fun and rewarding for the entire family.

-Come join us at the Greater Baltimore Heart Walk to celebrate life and raise funds for heart disease and stroke research and community education.
+Come join us at the Greater Maryland Heart Walk to celebrate life and raise funds for heart disease and stroke research and community education.

 - Come early and participate in a group photo to mark your participation as a member of the Johns Hopkins System.